/images/resources/tutorials/writing-apis/mcp-authorization-implementation.png

 }

-The Curity Identity Server then creates a dynamic client, assigns it a generated client ID and client secret and also applies a policy for dynamic clients that use the stocks/read scope.
+Before creation of the dynamic client, the Curity Identity Server applies a policy for dynamic clients that use the stocks/read scope.
 This example policy enforces PKCE, sets the access token lifetime to 15 minutes and disables the use of refresh tokens.
 In the Curity Identity Server you add a JavaScript Pre-Processing Procedure to the registration endpoint to create a DCR policy.

 javascript